USF Diabetes Center

 - Outpatient psychotherapy services focused on addressing barriers to optimal blood sugar control.

-The Diabetes Center is an American Association of Diabetes Educators (AADE) Recognized program that provides individual and group education programs to promote improved diabetes care understanding and among patients (children, adolescents young adults, and older adults), their families, their other healthcare providers, and the community.
+The USF Diabetes and Endocrinology Center is an American Association of Diabetes Educators (AADE) Recognized program that provides individual and group education programs to promote improved diabetes care understanding and among patients (children, adolescents young adults, and older adults), their families, their other healthcare providers, and the community.
 Curricula include basic and intensive diabetes care, medical nutrition therapy, behavioral and social concerns, and intensification of therapy through the use of multiple daily injections, insulin pumps continuous glucose monitors.

 In addition to traditional educational programs for patients and their families, the Center serves as a resource to health care providers through regular professional education programs here at the Center and through partnerships with local, regional, state (Departments of Education and Health), national, and international organizations.
 The Diabetes Center assists in the training of physicians, nurses, dietitians, psychologists and allied-health students through USF and affiliated academic institutions and societies.
 Our regional education efforts include the development of the “Tampa Bay Diabetes Society.”
 This society, comprised of Bay-Area diabetes care providers, meets quarterly to foster collaboration and advance the standard of care in our community.

-The research program at the USF Diabetes Center builds upon current clinical research projects with future expansion to basic research.
+The research program at the USF Diabetes and Endocrinology Center builds upon current clinical research projects with future expansion to basic research.
 The USF Pediatric Epidemiology Center, our parent Center at USF, coordinates numerous national and international research studies in diabetes and related disorders.

 - Diabetes Prevention - Determine who is at risk for developing T1D and to find ways to prevent, delay or reverse the disease progression in those at risk.